SRI-International/QC-App-Oriented-Benchmarks/_setup/qiskit-azure-quantum/README.md

 # Qiskit Version for Azure Quantum

 This directory describes the requirements and operational conventions for using Qiskit as the programming environment for running the benchmark programs contained in the QC-App-Oriented-Benchmarks repository.
-In particular, this document explains how to set up the tools needed to run the Qiskit implementation of these benchmarks.
+In particular, this document explains how to set up the tools needed to run the Qiskit implementation of these benchmarks using the Azure Quantum SDK.

 ## Configure a Qiskit Environment
-Create an environment named "qiskit" and then "activate" it using the following commands:
+If you are using Anaconda environments, create an environment named "qiskit" and then "activate" it using the following commands:

     conda create -n qiskit python=3